PennLINC/DAY2_Margaret/.ipynb_checkpoints/Data_Narrative_DAY2_MG-checkpoint.md

 ### To Do
+   * complete narrative info from prior to rotation
+   * backup to PMACS
    * rename task entity
    * try running fmriprep line by line (participant_job.sh line 21)